soundpaint/rp2040pio-docs/diagram.rst

 between the two emulation runs), the diagram view will be automatically cleared before continuing with the next cycles.

+.. |trash_button_ref| image:: images/trash16x16.png

-To manually clear the diagram view, press the ``Clear View`` button.
+To manually clear the diagram view, press the ``Clear`` button
-Clearing the diagram view will also drop all data that has been recorded so far.
+|trash_button_ref|.
+Clearing the diagram view will also drop all data
+that has been recorded so far.

 Rendering
 ---------